 - The fence no longer meets the Australian Standards for Temporary Fencing and Hoardings (AS 4687 – 2007), as it is not in good condition

-- Stability of the entire fence install is impacted
+- The stability of the entire fence install is impacted

 - The security risk is increased as it’s now easier for trespassers to enter the site through the hole in the panels